ROCm/AMDMIGraphX/examples/python_bert_squad_example/README.md

 # BERT-SQuAD Example with MIGraphX
-# Requirements
+# Steps
-1) Environment with MIGraphX installed.
+1) Install MIGraphX to your environment.
 Please follow the steps to build MIGraphX given at https://github.com/ROCmSoftwarePlatform/AMDMIGraphX
 2) Install the requirements file
 ```
 pip3 install -r requirements_migraphx.txt